 The Chrysler K car has gotten a substantial amount of press recently.
 A few years ago, Tyler Hoover bought a terrible example of my third favorite K (the LeBaron Convertible) and buried it.
 It’s also the platform that’s brought up in literally any discussion about ‘Car Czar’ Lee Iacocca.

 So what happened to Chrysler K cars?
-K cars and their derivatives were ubiquitous in the 1980s, but they've largely disappeared from the secondhand car market—and that's likely by design.
+K cars and their derivatives were ubiquitous in the 1980s, but they’ve largely disappeared from the secondhand car market—and I’m here to argue that it might be by design.

 The market for 80s classics has gotten hot in the past half-decade or so.
 Its largely dominated by the likes of old Mercedes, BMWs, Volvos, trucks, and Toyotas.
 Even floaty GM G-body vehicles have gone up in value.
 What do these vehicles have in common?
 They were all built pretty well.